Peony LogoPeony

 What is the biggest tech acquisition of all time?

 The biggest completed tech acquisition of the last decade is Disney's $71.3 billion purchase of 21st Century Fox in 2019.
 In pure tech, Broadcom's $69 billion acquisition of VMware (2023) and Microsoft's $68.7 billion Activision Blizzard deal (2023) are the largest.
-Netflix's proposed $82.7 billion bid for Warner Bros. would have been the largest, but Netflix dropped it in February 2026.
+Google's $32 billion acquisition of Wiz would be Alphabet's largest ever when it closes.
+Deals of this scale require thousands of confidential documents flowing through virtual data roomsPeony (free, $0) provides AI-powered data rooms with page-level analytics and granular access controls purpose-built for M&A.

 How many tech mega-deals happened in 2025?